-- Intensive Writing/Critical Inquiry (IWR)

-- Ethnic/Race/Gender (ERG) Awareness

-- Global/International or Historical (GIH) Awareness
+Intensive Writing/Critical Inquiry (IWR) Ethnic/Race/Gender (ERG) awareness Global/International or Historical (GIH) awareness

-∞ Note: This program can be completed entirely online.
+\inftyNote: This program can be completed entirely online.
 Not all general education options or major and elective studies are offered online, however there will be a variety of online classes from which to choose in order to meet the requirements.

-- First-Year Composition (6 credits)
+- First-Year Composition Credits: 6

-- Mathematics (3 credits)
+- Mathematics Credits: 3

-- Physical and Biological Sciences (8 credits)
+- Physical and Biological Sciences Credits: 8

-Note: Complete at least one Physical Science and one Life Science Lab course.
+Note: Complete at least one Physical Science and one Life Science course.
 Physical Sciences include: Geography, Physics, Chemistry, Geology; Life Sciences include: Biology, Anatomy, Botany.

-- HIS 231 United States History I (3 credits) Required Arts & Humanities
+- HIS 231 United States History: Colonization to the Civil War ^{IWR ERG GIH} (Arts and Humanities) Credits: 3

-- Arts and Humanities (3 credits)
+- Arts and Humanities Credits: 3

-- ECE 234 Child Development (3 credits) Required Social & Behavioral Science
+- ECE 234 Child Development (Social and Behavioral Sciences) Credits: 3

-- Social and Behavioral Sciences (3 credits)
+- Social and Behavioral Sciences Credits: 3

 - Options Select 6 credits from:

 - Any course(s) from the categories above

-- o Communication
+- Communication

-- o World Languages
+- World Languages